 The goal of this article isn't to provide an in-depth review or comparison of the various tools.
 Each has its own strengths and weaknesses, but let's briefly touch on some of the major runtime animation technologies:

 - jQuery - it was never intended to be a robust animation tool, so jQuery suffers from poor performance and workflow issues.
 Most ad networks strongly advise against using it.
 GSAP is up to 20x faster.
 Additional reading: http://greensock.com/jquery/

 - Zepto - like a lightweight version of jQuery that uses CSS transitions under the hood for animations.
 Zepto is better than jQuery for banners, but it suffers from similar workflow issues as well as the inconsistencies/bugs inherent in CSS transitions/animations (like with SVG transforms).
 Active development seems to have stalled.
-Additional reading: //zeptojs.com
+Additional reading: http://zeptojs.com

 - Web Animations - a new spec being worked on that has a lot of promise, but it just isn't a realistic contender at this point because it is in flux and several browser vendors remain noncommittal about ever supporting it.
 The polyfill has performance problems.
-Additional reading: //w3c.github.io/web-animations
+Additional reading: http://w3c.github.io/web-animations

 - GSAP - Widely recognized as the performance leader, GSAP solves all kinds of real-world animation problems from browser inconsistencies to workflow headaches (far too many to go into here).
 The Flash banner ad community is full of designers and developers who use GSAP daily, making it much easier to transition to HTML5; no new syntax to learn.
 Ongoing development and support have a solid track record for over 7 years.
 Additional reading: http://greensock.com/why-gsap/

 Based on our experience and the results from our survey, we suggest the following: